xk1234/tp/docs/DeveloperGuide.md

 * 1a.
 The user does not provide any name keyword.
     * 1a1.
 AddressBook shows an error message.
       Use case resumes at step 1.
 * 1b.
-The user provides a name keyword that doesn't exist in address book.
+The user provides keywords that doesn't exist in address book.
     * 1b1.
-AddressBook shows 0 person is added.
-      Use case resumes at step 1.
-* 1c.
-The user provides a name keyword that is already in the list.
-    * 1c1.
 AddressBook shows 0 person is added.
       Use case resumes at step 1.

 ### Non-Functional Requirements